National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 There is also a [more detailed dashboard with lists of projects, publications, and more.](https://covid.cd2h.org/dashboard/exploration#projects)

-For additional training support, tutorials can be found here:  [https://unite.nih.gov/workspace/slate/app/training](https://unite.nih.gov/workspace/slate/app/training)
+For additional training support, tutorials can be found here:
+<https://unite.nih.gov/workspace/slate/app/training> {{< fa lock title="Link requires an N3C Enclave account" >}}.